 The Physical Disability Service has physiotherapists and occupational therapists who work with children and teachers.

 A therapist will assess the student’s needs.
 They will talk with everyone involved, including the child, the family and the teachers, and will put together a programme to help meet those needs.
 This could mean training people to make sure the child is included in all class activities.

 The therapist might also discuss possible changes to school buildings to enable students to move around freely, such as the library or classrooms.
 For example, doorways might need to be widened or ramps and handrails built.

-In some parts of the country, the Physical Disability Service is provided by the Ministry of Education, Special Education.
+In some parts of the country, the Physical Disability Service is provided by the Ministry of Education, Learning Support.
 For all others areas, it’s provided by school Specialist Service Providers.

 The specialist service provider details and the areas they cover

 - Waitakere City (Lincoln Heights School) [PDF, 78 KB]